 Though many conjoined twins are not alive when born (stillborn) or die shortly after birth, advances in surgery and technology have improved survival rates.
 Some surviving conjoined twins can be surgically separated.
-The success of surgery depends on where the twins are joined and how many and which organs are shared, as well as the experience and skill of the surgical team.
+The success of surgery depends on where the twins are joined and how many and which organs are shared.
+It also depends on the experience and skill of the surgical team.

-There are no specific signs or symptoms that indicate a conjoined twin pregnancy.
-As with other twin pregnancies, the uterus may grow faster than with a single fetus, and there may be more fatigue, nausea and vomiting early in the pregnancy.
-Conjoined twins can be diagnosed early in the pregnancy using standard ultrasound.
+There are no specific symptoms that indicate a conjoined twin pregnancy.
+As with other twin pregnancies, the uterus may grow faster than it does with a single baby.
+And there may be more tiredness, nausea and vomiting early in the pregnancy.
+Conjoined twins can be diagnosed early in the pregnancy using an ultrasound.

 How twins are joined

-Conjoined twins are typically classified according to where they're joined, usually at matching sites, and sometimes at more than one site.
-They sometimes share organs or other parts of their bodies.
-The specific anatomy of each pair of conjoined twins is unique.
+Conjoined twins are usually classified according to where they're joined.
+The twins sometimes share organs or other parts of their bodies.
+Each pair of conjoined twins is unique.

 Conjoined twins may be joined at any of these sites:

-Abdomen.
+- Abdomen.
 Omphalopagus (om-fuh-LOP-uh-gus) twins are joined near the bellybutton.
-Many omphalopagus twins share the liver, and some share the lower part of the small intestine (ileum) and colon.
+Many omphalopagus twins share the liver and some part of the upper digestive (gastrointestinal or GI) tract.
+Some twins share the lower part of the small intestine (ileum) and the longest part of the large intestine (colon).
 They generally do not share a heart.

-Base of spine.
+- Base of spine.
 Pygopagus (pie-GOP-uh-gus) twins are commonly joined back to back at the base of the spine and the buttocks.
-Some pygopagus twins share the lower gastrointestinal tract, and a few share the genital and urinary organs.
+Some pygopagus twins share the lower gastrointestinal (GI) tract.
+A few twins share the genital and urinary organs.

-Trunk.
-Parapagus (pa-RAP-uh-gus) twins are joined side to side at the pelvis and part or all of the abdomen and chest, but with separate heads.
+- Trunk.
+Parapagus (pa-RAP-uh-gus) twins are joined side to side at the pelvis and part or all of the belly (abdomen) and chest, but with separate heads.
 The twins can have two, three or four arms and two or three legs.

-Head and chest.
-Cephalopagus (sef-uh-LOP-uh-gus) twins are joined at the face and upper body.
+- Head and chest.
+Cephalopagus (sef-uh-LOP-uh-gus) twins are joined at the head and upper body.
 The faces are on opposite sides of a single shared head, and they share a brain.
 These twins rarely survive.